patsplat/vuejs-chrome-example/README.md

 To test:

+1. Open chrome://extensions/
-1. Check the Developer mode box.
+2. Check the Developer mode box.
-2. Click Load unpacked extension.
+3. Click Load unpacked extension.
-3. Browse to the vuejs-chrome-example directory
+4. Browse to the vuejs-chrome-example directory
-4. Click Launch
+5. Click Launch
-5. Under "Inspect Views" click "application.html"
+6. Under "Inspect Views" click "application.html"

 View the following error in the console: